Silicon Dioxide

 Summary

 This compound is versatile, and basic, and is even abundantly available in nature and, therefore, much used in a number of industries.
-Naturally, this stretches from the sand lying on beaches to screens used on smartphones, huge, thereby underlining the necessity of the compound for both the banal and High-Tech.
-Different forms of silica and their applications will now be described one by one in this paper.
+Naturally, this stretches from the sand lying on beaches to screens used on smartphones, which are huge, thereby underlining the necessity of the compound for both the banal and high-tech.
 The resiliency and variability of silicon dioxide have made it an essential base both for modern materials science and industry.

 Articles